 Many believe that Mughal rulers destroyed temples, tortured Hindus and converted Hindus to Islam at the point of sword.
 They also link these actions to “Islam” and some even hold a grudge against Indian Muslims who are living today.
 This is despite the fact the Indian Muslims living today have nothing to do with the Mughal rulers of the past.
+Did the Mughals did do any good to India?
 Let’s find out the truth.

 Islam does NOT condone destruction of temples and other worship places